Zucchini Pizza Crust

 Much like my famous homemade pizza dough recipe and our whole wheat pizza dough, this zucchini pizza crust is easy to make!
 You don’t even have to let it rise if you are short on time (although it is the best when it rises once)!
 I’ll walk through this recipe with you step-by-step to ensure your zucchini pizza making success!
 Let’s get started!

-While the yeast is proofing, blend the zucchini, remaining 1/2 cup water and olive oil in the container of a Vitamix blender!
 I like to blend it until it’s completely smooth for the best results, but if you would like some pretty flecks of green zucchini in your pizza dough, then blend for a shorter time!

 Next, combine the blended zucchini mixture with the proofed yeast mixture and stir gently to combine until the mixture is homogenous (uniform throughout).

-Next add about 2 1/4 cups of flour and sea salt to the wet mixture and stir until the mixture is loose but becoming firm.
 Turn the mixture out onto a floured surface and knead until a smooth, but slightly tacky dough ball forms.
-You may need to add up to 1/2 cup more flour as you knead, just be careful not to add too much.
+You may need to add more flour as you knead, just be careful not to add too much.

-Place the zucchini pizza dough into a lightly greased bowl, cover with a damp towel and let it rise.
+Put the zucchini pizza dough into a lightly greased bowl, cover with a damp towel and let it rise.
 I recommend letting it rise for at least 10 minutes, and for the best results wait until it has doubled in size (about 1 hour).

 The rise is actually optional, and you’ll get a delicious zucchini pizza crust if you don’t.
 However, I enjoy how light and fluffy the crust is after it has risen!